A Smooth Binary Mechanism for Efficient Private Continual Observation: Introduction

 \subsection{Our contributions}

-In this paper we introduce the \emph{Smooth Binary Mechanism}, a differentially private algoritm for the continual counting problem that improves upon the original binary mechanism by \citet{chan_private_2011,dwork_differential_2010} in several respects, formalized in \Cref{thm:smooth_binary_mech} and compared to in \Cref{table:summary}. \begin{theorem}[Smooth Binary Mechanism] For any $\rho > 0$, $T > 1$, there is an efficient $\rho$-zCDP continual counting mechanism $\M$, that on receiving a binary stream of length $T$ satisfies
+In this paper we introduce the \emph{Smooth Binary Mechanism}, a differentially private algorithm for the continual counting problem that improves upon the original binary mechanism by \citet{chan_private_2011,dwork_differential_2010} in several respects, formalized in \Cref{thm:smooth_binary_mech} and compared to in \Cref{table:summary}. \begin{theorem}[Smooth Binary Mechanism] For any $\rho > 0$, $T > 1$, there is an efficient $\rho$-zCDP continual counting mechanism $\M$, that on receiving a binary stream of length $T$ satisfies

 where $\M(t)$ is the output prefix sum at time $t$, while only requiring $O(\log T)$ space, $O(T)$ time to output all $T$ prefix sums, and where the error is identically distributed for all $1\leq t \leq T$. \end{theorem} Our mechanism retains the scalability in time and space of the binary mechanism while offering an improvement in variance by a factor of $4-o(1)$.
-Unlike existing mechanisms it has the \emph{same} error distribution in every step, which could make downstream applications easier to analyze.
+It also has the \emph{same} error distribution in every step by design, which could make downstream applications easier to analyze.

 \paragraph{Sketch of technical ideas.} Our starting point is the binary mechanism which, in a nutshell, uses a complete binary tree with $\geq T+1$ leaves (first $T$ leaves corresponding to $x_1,\dots,x_T$) in which each node contains the sum of the leaves below, made private by adding random noise (e.g.~from a Gaussian distribution).
 To estimate a prefix sum $\sum_{i=1}^t x_i$ we follow the path from the root to the leaf storing $x_{t+1}$.
 Each time we go to a right child the sum stored in its sibling node is added to a counter.
 An observation, probably folklore, is that it suffices to store sums for nodes that are \emph{left children}, so suppose we do not store any sum in nodes that are right children.
 The number of terms added when computing the prefix sum is the number of 1s in the binary representation $\bin(t)$ of $t$, which encodes the path to the leaf storing $x_{t+1}$.
 The \emph{sensitivity} of the tree with respect to $x_t$, i.e., the number of node counts that change by 1 if $x_t$ changes, is the number of 0s in $\bin(t-1)$.
 Our idea is to only use leaves that have \emph{balanced} binary representation, i.e.~same number of 0s and 1s (assuming the height $h$ of the tree is an even integer).
 To obtain $T$ useful leaves we need to make the tree slightly deeper --- it turns out that height $h$ slightly more than $\log_2(T)$ suffices.
 This has the effect of making the sensitivity of every leaf $h/2$, and the noise in every prefix sum a sum of $h/2$ independent noise terms.